Express Entry vs

 It seems slower and worse, right?
 Not necessarily.
 Here is why tens of thousands of people choose SI:

 - They work in TEER 4/5: Jobs like long-haul truck drivers, care aides, or food processing workers are often ineligible for Express Entry.
-SI is their only option.
+The Entry Level and Semi-Skilled stream is their only option.

 - Work Permit Expiry: If your work permit is expiring in 2 months and you can't pass the English test yet, you might panic.
 You can register for SI immediately (if eligible) to get into the pool, whereas EEBC would require waiting for test results first.